Somebody finally said it to me: young people are better at digital.

 I’m not calling ageism or anything (well, I am), but do younger people get it?

-The late 20 something guy who said this to me (as I was fumbling on my phone to show him something) was talking about digital media, a field we both work in.
+The late 20 something guy who said this to me (as I was fumbling on my phone to show him something) spoke what he had been told.
+But we we both work in the field.
 I am twice his age.
-I had a Mac Classic which is probably a fish tank now.
-I like to think so.
+I had a Mac Classic which is probably a fish tank now (I like to think so).
 The point I am trying to make is that I have been here all along, probably when that guy was a fish-like creature himself.

-I have always liked where my computers have taken me but now, with the Internet, they leave me breathless.
+I have always liked where my computers have taken me.
+But now, with the Internet, they leave me breathless.
 Not in awe breathless but running for the bus breathless.
 Especially the computer in my hand.
-Besides fast, they are crowded and noisy and full of shiny distractions.
+Besides fast, it is crowded and noisy and full of shiny distractions.
 Like a club.
 I never much liked clubs.

-Being good has nothing to do with age and a lot to do with personality.
+Being good has nothing to do with age and everything to do with personality and suitability.
 Whatever age we are, digital and social media for business has to be learned.
-And because of personality, some people are going like going fast and some aren’t.

-No, the piece that actually matters is suitability.
 Being a digital native (the ones born with smart phones in their mouths) only shows age.
 The same for people with grey hair.
-We arrive at the finish line holding critical, but different things.
-It’s why we need variation in our teams.
+We all arrive at the finish line holding critical, but different things.
+Our teams should reflect that.

 My mother understood.
 She would never buy into a gated community.
-To her, they were ghettos of self-satisfied, old people living out the same life behind the same curtains.
-She didn’t think they looked like any fun.
+To her, they were ghettos of self-satisfied old people living out the same life behind the same curtains.
+She didn’t think they (the people or the gated community) looked like any fun.
 She wanted all life around her all the time.